-A student has not been credited with the MATH or STAT prerequisite courses shown in the Course Catalogue may be admitted to courses if they have reached a standard satisfactory to the Head of Department in the prerequisites of other approved courses.
+A student has not been credited with the MATH or STAT prerequisite courses shown in Te Rārangi Akoranga Course Catalogue may be admitted to courses if they have reached a standard satisfactory to the Tumuaki Tari | Head of Department in the prerequisites of other approved courses.
 Refer to the Economics Department for further information.